ConwayJ18/Scorebook/README.md

      python Scorebook.py
      ```
    - The script will process `input.txt` and print a summary table
-   - The TSV output will also be copied to your clipboard (on macOS and Windows)
+   - The TSV output will also be copied to your clipboard (on macOS and Windows) for easy copying into a spreadsheet

 ## Requirements
 - Python 3.7+
 - [tabulate](https://pypi.org/project/tabulate/) Python package
-- Only parses Milwaukee Brewers games

 Install tabulate with:
 ```